 For example, a study of 79 irrigated corn sites in Nebraska found that while 19 lbs N/acre (21 kg/ha) were accounted for as contributions to total available nitrogen, another 42 lbs N/acre (47 kg/ha) from groundwater was not accounted for; this average value of unaccounted water N suggested that fertilizer rates could be reduced by 40 lbs N/acre (45 kg/ha) with no significant reductions in yield (Ferguson et al. 1991).
-The average for all site-years in the Ferguson et al. (1991) study was 20.5 inches (521 mm) of annual irrigation water application (range: 6.3 in - 48 in; 160 mm-1200 mm) and groundwater nitrate concentrations ranged from 0.5 to 46.1 ppm NO^-3-N .
+The average for all site-years in the Ferguson et al. (1991) study was 20.5 inches (521 mm) of annual irrigation water application (range: 6.3 in - 48 in; 160 mm-1200 mm) and groundwater nitrate concentrations ranged from 0.5 to 46.1 ppm NO-3-N.

 Natural groundwater on the Delaware Coastal Plain rarely exceeds 0.4 ppm, but due to cumulative anthropogenic impacts nitrate concentrations are often much higher in the surficial aquifer, with a median concentration of 4.95 ppm in samples from 48 wells (min.
 0.34 ppm, max 41.47 ppm); Fleming et al. (2017) found that the group of wells associated with the highest percentage of agricultural lands had the highest median nitrate concentration at 10.15 ppm (min.
 3.0 ppm, max 41.47 ppm).
 Though the expected application rate of irrigation water is lower on the Delmarva Peninsula than the average Nebraska site monitored in Ferguson et al. (1991), the comparable nitrate concentrations suggest that the nitrate load in irrigation water may be worth considering as part of the nutrient management planning process when the farmer and technical assistance providers can test the groundwater quality.
 Currently, it is not required, nor standard practice, for nutrient management planning in the Coastal Plain regions of Maryland and Delaware to test nitrate levels in irrigation water for consideration when planning N-based fertilization for the cropping season.
 Incorporating irrigation water crediting into corn fertilization plans in the Delmarva region poses a challenge for two reasons: timing and weather conditions.
 All N fertilization should be applied prior to the tasseling stage, but a significant proportion of irrigation is applied after this stage, at which point nitrate in the irrigation water will not be efficiently used by the plant.
-Additionally, the timing and rate of irrigation prior to tasseling varies on a year-to-year basis due to varying weather conditions, making it difficult to adapt pre-season nutrient planning to account for nitrate in the irrigation water.
+Additionally, the timing and rate of irrigation prior to tasseling varies on a year-to-year basis due to varying weather conditions, making it difficult to adapt pre-season nutrient planning to account for nitrate in the irrigation water, but this early season irrigation presents a possible benefit to water quality as the crop will certainly take up dissolved nitrate with the irrigation.